 Look at the chart below to get a general idea of how many watts of electricity each one requires.
 However, every type and brand of appliance is a little bit different, so you will need to look at your equipment’s user manuals to find out the specific details of the appliances you want to run.

-Starting and Running Watts of Typical Household Appliances
+Starting and Running Watts of Household Appliances Comparison

 |Appliance||Starting Watts||Running Watts|